 Latest TwitterTweets by @RutlishSchool

 Sociology is an exciting and illuminating field of study that analyses and explains important matters in our personal lives, our communities, and the world.
-At the personal level, sociology investigates the social causes and consequences of such things as romantic love, racial and gender identity, family conflict, deviant behaviour, aging, and religious faith.
-At the societal level, sociology examines and explains matters like crime and law, poverty and wealth, prejudice and discrimination, schools and education, business firms, urban community, and social movements.
-At the global level, sociology studies such phenomena as population growth and migration, war and peace, and economic development.
+At a personal level, sociology investigates the social causes and consequences of such things as romantic love, racial and gender identity, family conflict, deviant behaviour, aging, and religious faith.
+At a societal level, sociology examines and explains matters like crime and law, poverty and wealth, prejudice and discrimination, schools and education, business firms, urban community, and social movements.
+At a global level, sociology studies such phenomena as population growth and migration, war and peace, and economic development.